 Test your Understanding - II

-Tick (√) the Correct Answer

-- 1. On dissolution of a firm, bank overdraft is transferred to:

-- (a) Cash Account

-- (b) Bank Account

-- (c) Realisation Aaccount

-- (d) Partner's capital Account.

-- 2. On dissolution of a firm, partner's loan account is transferred to:

-- (a) Realisation Account

-- (b) Partner's Capital Account

-- (c) Partner's Current Account

-- (d) None of the above.

-- 3. After transferring liabilities like creditors and bills payables in the Realisation Account, in the absence of any information regarding their payment, such liabilities are treated as:

-- (a) Never paid

-- (b) Fully paid

-- (c) Partly paid

-- (d) None of the above.

-- 4. When realisation expenses are paid by the firm on behalf of a partner, such expenses are debited to:

-- (a) Realisation Account

-- (b) Partner's Capital Account

-- (c) Partner's Loan Account

-- (d) None of the above.

-- 5. Unrecorded assets when taken over by a partner are shown in :

-- (a) Debit of Realisation Account

-- (b) Debit of Bank Account

-- (c) Credit of Realisation Account

-- (d) Credit of Bank Account.

-- 6. Unrecorded liabilities when paid are shown in:

-- (a) Debit of Realisation Account

-- (b) Debit of Bank Account

-- (c) Credit of Realisation Account

-- (d) Credit of Bank Account.

-- 7. The accumulated profits and reserves are transferred to:

-- (a) Realisation Account

-- (b) Partners' Capital Accounts

-- (c) Bank Account

-- (d) None of the above.

-- 8. On dissolution of the firm, partner's capital accounts are closed through:

-- (a) Realisation Account

-- (b) Drawings Account

-- (c) Bank Account

-- (d) Loan Account.
+Tick (v () the Correct Answer

+1. On dissolution of a firm, bank overdraft is transferred to :

+(a) Cash Account

+(b) Bank Account

+(c) Realisation Aaccount

+(d) Partner's capital Account.

+2.

+(a) Realisation Account

+(b) Partner's Capital Account

+(c) Partner's Current Account

+(d) None of the above.

+3. After transferring liabilities like creditors and bills payables in the

+Realisation Account, in the absence of any information regarding their

+payment, such liabilities are treated as:

+(a) Never paid

+(b) Fully paid

+(c) Partly paid

+(d) None of the above.

+4. When realisation expenses are paid by the firm on behalf of a partner, such

+expenses are debited to:

+(a) Realisation Account

+(b) Partner's Capital Account

+(c) Partner's Loan Account

+(d) None of the above.

+5. Unrecorded assets when taken over by a partner are shown in :

+(a) Debit of Realisation Account

+(b) Debit of Bank Account

+(c) Credit of Realisation Account

+(d) Credit of Bank Account.

+6.

+(a) Debit of Realisation Account

+(b) Debit of Bank Account

+(c) Credit of Realisation Account

+(d) Credit of Bank Account.

+7.

+(a) Realisation Account

+(b) Partners' Capital Accounts

+(c) Bank Account

+0 (d) None of the above.

+8.

+(a) Realisation Account

+(b) Drawings Account

+(c) Bank Account

+- (c) Bank Account - (d) Loan Account.